dregmi08/Milestone-2-Data-Exploration-Initial-Preprocessing/README.md

 issues, replacing the original topic vectors with understandable, descriptive labels.
 To validate the predicted rankings and create a ground truth, Sentence Transformers were used to classify a subset of negative reviews according to the predefined labels derived from the LDA topics.
 The frequency of each label was counted, and the issues were ranked according to their frequency.
 This ground truth ranking was then compared to the predicted rankings using Kendall’s Tau, a metric that measures the correlation between two rankings.
 This comparison helped assess how well the model’s predicted rankings aligned with the actual distribution of user complaints across the topics.
+This model can be seen in the [Milestone 3 Feature Ranking Model](https://github.com/dregmi08/SpotifyFeatureRanking/blob/Milestone5/LDA_feature_extraction.ipynb).

 ### Sentiment Classification: Model 2
 Our second sentiment classification model used the same embedding technique as the first model, but with a few key adjustments.
 Instead of using Logistic Regression, we employed a Naive Bayes Classifier.
 We also introduced a neutral category by adjusting the mapping of ratings, where 3-star ratings were now considered neutral, while ratings of 4 and 5 stars were classified as positive and 1 and 2 stars as negative.
 To further optimize the performance of the classifier, we performed hyperparameter tuning, focusing primarily on the smoothing parameter (alpha).
 This tuning step helped refine the model's classification of reviews by adjusting the level of smoothing applied to frequency estimates, ultimately improving the classifier’s accuracy in distinguishing between positive, negative, and neutral reviews.
+This model can be seen in the [Milestone 4 Sentiment Classification Model](https://github.com/dregmi08/SpotifyFeatureRanking/blob/Milestone5/Milestone4Classification.ipynb).

 ### Feature Ranking: Model 2
 For our second feature ranking model, we shifted our approach by implementing clustering.
 We selected K-means fuzzy clustering, as it allows reviews to be members of multiple clusters, which is crucial since many reviews address multiple topics.
 This technique enables more flexibility in capturing the diverse nature of user complaints.
 Next, we manually labeled a small subset of our dataset (600 reviews) and grouped them into topics.
 Afterward, we ranked these topics by their frequency, with the topic having the most frequent complaints being ranked the highest.
 This labeled subset served as our ground truth for the ranking.
 To evaluate the accuracy of the ranking generated by K-means fuzzy clustering, we compared it to our manually created ranking using Kendall’s Tau.
-Additionally, we performed hyperparameter tuning on the model by experimenting with a different numbers of clusters to optimize the clustering results and improve the model’s performance.
+Additionally, we performed hyperparameter tuning on the model by experimenting with a different numbers of clusters to optimize the clustering results and improve the model’s performance, which can be seen here [Milestone 4 Feature Ranking Model](https://github.com/dregmi08/SpotifyFeatureRanking/blob/Milestone5/Milestone4.ipynb).

 ## Results